Are language models rational? The case of coherence norms and belief revision

-Language models can be under competing normative requirements, and because of this it is hard to see how effective the norms of rationality are that apply to them.
-And for a similar reason, it is hard to see how rational they are when we try to assess the rationality of their beliefs.
-To illustrate the issue, consider a language model fine-tuned for truthfulness, but pre-trained on incoherent text.
-Such a model is under rational coherence norms, since it aims at the truth.
-In particular, it is under the norm to have coherent, logically consistent beliefs.
-To see if it lives up to this coherence norms we can empirically determine if it has consistent beliefs.
+Language models can be under competing normative requirements, and because of this it is hard to see how effective the norms of rationality which apply to them are.
+For a similar reason, it is hard to see how rational they are when we try to assess the rationality of their beliefs.
+To illustrate the issue, consider a language model fine-tuned for truthfulness but pretrained on incoherent text.
+Such a model is under rational coherence norms since it aims at the truth.
+In particular, it is under the norm to have logically consistent beliefs.
+To see if it lives up to this coherence norm we can empirically determine if it has consistent beliefs.
 We can query the model with questions and determine if it gives us logically consistent answers.
-And thus it would seem easy to test whether it lives up to the coherence norms that apply to it.
+And thus, it would seem easy to test whether it lives up to the coherence norms that apply to it.